Fisheries Research and Development Corporation: Australia's Fisheries

-Australia's marine domain, our Exclusive Economic Zone (EEZ), is one of the largest in the world, covering around 10 million square kilometres.
+Australia's marine domain, its exclusive economic zone, is one of the largest in the world, covering around 10 million square kilometres.
 This is larger than mainland Australia (7.69 million square kilometres).
-Australia has a long history of Indigenous, commercial and recreational fishing (including charter fishing) in our waters.
+Australia has a long history of Indigenous, commercial and recreational fishing (including charter fishing) in its waters.

 Wildcatch

 Australia's commercial fisheries are diverse, operating from estuaries and bays, across the continental shelf to oceanic waters and, in some cases, on to the high seas.
 The seafood caught is also diverse, including scallops, prawns and squid, coastal fish such as whiting and flathead, reef fish such as Coral Trout, and oceanic tuna and billfish.
 Australian fisheries supply fresh seafood for local and domestic markets, as well as exporting high-value products.

 The Gross Value of Production (GVP) for all of Australia's commercial fishing and aquaculture in 2017-18 financial year was over $3 billion a year with wild-capture fisheries contributed around 57 per cent ($1.71 billion) of the total value of Australia's fisheries production and produced more than 166 022 tonnes (t) of seafood, for local, domestic and export markets.
 Aquaculture (to be included in the future) contributed $1.35 billion and produced more than 93 965 tonnes.

 For the latest information on fisheries statistics refer to Australian Fisheries Statistics.